conference programme

 13:25 - 14:25

-B5 - Artificial intelligence in diabetes care: hype, hope or harm?
+B5 - Artificial intelligence and diabetes nutrition: Friend, foe or future?

 60 min